Peak Lung Function: How to Check if You Have It, and How to Get It

 One of the most helpful steps in improving your lung function is to identify the cause and avoid it.
 Triggers of reduced lung function can include allergens like pollen, mold, pet dander and dust.
 But other irritants can be the cause as well: insect droppings, smoking and second-hand smoke, cold or dry air and even air impurities like scented candles and fireplace smoke.
 Health conditions can be a driver as well: viral or bacterial infections and acid reflux, for example.
 Recurrent infections, or more than three ear, sinus, throat or respiratory infections per year, are a key symptom that you should get checked for.

 Whew!
 This list of possible threats to your lung function can be difficult to sort out.
 So, once you determine the problem, what can you do to improve your lung function IQ?
 Follow these four steps:

 - Get help with evaluating your environment to identify possible triggers

 - Establish a treatment plan that may be as simple as learning how to avoid your triggers

 - Periodically monitor your lung function to make sure your plan is effective

 The most important step?
 Seek help from an expert.
 Allergists are specially trained in assessing lung function and identifying the causes such as allergens and recurrent infections that can reduce lung capacity.
-The board-certified allergists of Allergy & Asthma Specialists have state of the art, computerized and comprehensive lung function equipment, available at all 8 locations to quantify your baseline lung capacity.
+The board-certified allergists of Allergy & Asthma Specialists have state of the art, computerized and comprehensive lung function equipment available at all eight locations to quantify your baseline lung capacity.
 This data will assist in monitoring the effectiveness of your personal treatment plan and improving your lung function, so you can finally breathe easy.